David Low, MS PhD DTh, Spiritual Counseling, Philadelphia, No Insurance

 What advice would you give a customer looking to hire a pro in your area of expertise?

-Be sure the person is older, has a lot of spiritually-oriented life experience and is really easygoing to talk to.
-There's nothing worse than having someone just give you short answers to questions whidh are really important to you.
+Be sure the person is older, has a lot of spiritually-oriented life experience, is really easygoing to talk to, and never makes you feel stupid or anxious.
+There's nothing worse than someone who is too formal and who just give you short answers to questions which are really important to you.
 If your issues involve relationships, divorce, that sort of thing, be sure that your counselor has a strong, decades-long marriage of his or her own.

 What questions should customers think through before talking to pros about their needs?